burlachenkok/burlachenkok.github.io/_posts/2021-1-3-My-Research-Area-in-90sec-post.md

 published: true
 ---

-The topic of my research at King Abdullah University of Science and Technology in 90 seconds (to a non-specialist and specialist audience):
+The topic of my research at King Abdullah University of Science and Technology in 90 seconds (to a non-specialist audience)

 YouTube link: [https://www.youtube.com/watch?v=d-n6WFnSXnQ](https://www.youtube.com/watch?v=d-n6WFnSXnQ)